Skip to content

 dups Find duplicate files.

-help Displays help information about the specified command
+help Display help information about the specified command.

 import, put Import file onto disk.